zetazee/anvio/read_recruitment_glossary.md

 please visit [this video](https://www.youtube.com/watch?v=MqD4aN1p1qA) to fully grasp the idea.

-before starting the turorial, here is a glossary that you might find useful:
+before doing the turorial, here is a glossary that you might find useful:
 <details>
   <summary>sequencing</summary>